tschf/odl/README.md

 ![build status](https://travis-ci.org/tschf/odl.svg?branch=master)

+**note:** Currently the download are not returning the requested resource.
+See issue #18

 Automating tests can be a pain, I'm hoping this utility will provide developers with a quick and easy way to fetch Oracle media files.

 The goal isn't to bypass the OTN license agreement, or not to log in - the download will not work if you do not provide valid OTN authentication credentials.
 There are two mechanisms for the username.
 Pass in the flag: -username <username> to the program; set an environment variable, `OTN_USERNAME`.
 The password has three mechanisms.
 Pass in the flag -password; set an environment variable, `OTN_PASSWORD`; Enter the password at run time, when prompted.